aadversteeg/chronos-mcp-server/README.md

 ### Using Docker Container

-To use the Chronos server from a Docker container:
+To use the Chronos server from a Docker container with Claude Desktop:

 1. Add the server configuration to the `mcpServers` section in your Claude Desktop configuration:
 ```json